 Eighth grade students take the High School Placement Test in November.
 It is one factor in determining course placement for freshman year and is used to determine scholarship eligibility.

-All tenth and eleventh grade students take this test in October.
+All tenth grade students, as well as junior student upon request, take this test in October.
 This test prepares students for the SAT, one of two college admission tests.
 This test is also the National Merit Scholarship Qualifying Test.

 These tests are given in May and cover a variety of subject areas.